Double Exposure - Choreographic Program

 Maddy Brown

 Maddy began dancing 4 years ago, although it has always been a passion of mine from a young age.
 When watching other dancers, it made me eager to get up and dance with them.
-At that stage I didn’t have the confidence to perform to an audience, but as I danced more often, I began to understand how much it actually meant to me.
+At that stage, I didn’t have the confidence to perform to an audience, but as I danced more often, I began to understand how much it actually meant to me.
 The genre of Hip Hop has always fascinated me with the energy that it creates in a crowd.
 That’s why I began with this style.
-Dancing has always been a way to let out my energy and emotion, and to make not only myself, but others who watch it happy.
+Dancing has always been a way to let out my energy and emotion, and to make not only myself but others who watch it happy.
 I study contemporary dance at Darwin High and am involved in Tracks Pop Up Dance Mob.
 Last year I also performed in Tracks Zombies in the Banyan Tree.

 Darryl Butler

 Darryl began dancing at age 65.
 He has performed with Tracks Dance in Eight to Eighty (2012), Future Age (2013) and Zombies in the Banyan Tree (2013.)
 Darryl leads a fitness group in Batchelor and uses dance to inform this work.
-Darryl dances for health, enjoys performing and advocating for the over 60s.
+Darryl dances for health, and enjoys performing and advocating for the over 60s.

 Venaska Cheliah